legokor/TanfolyamRobot/pcb/README.md

-# TanfolyamRobot - PCB design
+# TanfolyamRobot - PCB design considerations

 _Note: schematic net and pin names are formatted like_ `this`.